 For the mind, palliative care addresses feelings of anxiety, depression and despair with emotional support and counseling.
 This also includes services to address caregiver mental and physical fatigue.

 For the spirit, our team includes pastoral care counselors who can help you and your loved ones connect with your spiritual and religious beliefs to promote healing and provide comfort.

 Palliative care can begin any time that you and your doctor decide that an extra layer of support would be helpful.
 We can see you in the hospital or in one of our outpatient clinics.

-Palliative care is a medical specialty that is cover in the same way as other medical services, such as cardiology.
-Most insurance places, including Medicare and Medicaid, cover all or part of palliative care.
+Palliative care is a medical specialty that is covered in the same way as other medical services, such as cardiology.
+Most insurance plans, including Medicare and Medicaid, cover all or part of palliative care.

 Hospice focuses on the needs of patients who are in the end stages of life – where efforts to cure a condition are no longer effective or wanted.